-Japan’s most famous ski destination.
-Receiving 595 inches of snow on average per season, Niseko is truly the powder paradise that it’s rumored to be.
-But it’s not only Niseko's powder that’s the best in Japan; for expert skiers and riders, nothing competes with Niseko’s off-piste sidecountry skiing.
+Located on the southern peninsula of Hokkaido Island, the Niseko United ski resort complex is the largest and most famous destination in Japan.
+Niseko United is truly the powder paradise rumors claim it to be—it gets 590 inches, or almost 50 feet, of powder snow on average per season.
+But it’s not only Niseko's powder that’s the best in Japan; for expert skiers and riders, nothing competes with Niseko’s off-piste, side-country skiing.

 It’s nearly impossible to get bored of Niseko's on-piste, off-piste and sidecountry terrain, but if you want to experience something else, heli skiing is available.
 It’s also possible to ski to the interconnected Moiwa resort, but a separate lift ticket is required.

-Of all Japanese ski resorts, Niseko is known to have the best restaurants and the Hirafu base area dining is especially noteworthy—as is the nightlife.
+Of all Japanese ski resorts, Niseko is known to have the best restaurants and the Grand Hirafu base area dining is especially noteworthy—as is the nightlife.
 Here, you’ll find a lot of Australians and more Westernized hotspots.
 For quieter, more traditional dining experiences stick to An’nupuri, Niseko Village or Hanazono.

 Of all the Japanese resorts, Niseko is the best for uninitiated travelers.
 English is widely spoken across Niseko, so the resort is well-suited for an international tourist.
 In fact most of the resort and hotel staff speak English, and both English and Japanese restaurants offer English menus.

 On the flip side, Niseko is the most modern and populous in Japan, but there’s still plenty of traditional Japanese restaurants and cultural attractions to appease a traveler seeking authentic experiences.